/>

 Our sunscreen – Naturally into the sun

 Soon it will be that time again.
-The first rays of sunshine are making their way through the cloud front: time to get the deck chair, which has spent the last few months hidden behind the bike and garden furniture, out of the shed and fill up on a good portion of vitamin D.
+The first rays of sunshine are making their way through the cloud front: time to get the deck chair, which has spent the last few months hidden behind the bike and garden furniture, out of the shed and fill up on a good dose of vitamin D.

-If you have a fairer skin type, you may be familiar with the fact that prolonged exposure to the sun can cause isolated areas of your body to turn red – the first sunburn.
+If you have a lighter skin type, you may be familiar with the fact that prolonged exposure to the sun can cause isolated areas of your body to turn red – the first sunburn.

-So to counteract this, it is helpful to protect yourself from the UV rays by regularly applying a suitable sunscreen.
+So, to counteract this, it is helpful to protect yourself from the UV rays by regularly applying a suitable sunscreen.
 Although the rays also provide a tanned complexion, they can also cause damage to health and, in the worst case, cause skin cancer.

-What ingredients it is composed of, how it is applied and why we rely on coral-friendly filters, all this you shall learn in the coming lines.
+Which ingredients it is composed of, how it is applied and why we rely on coral-friendly filters, all this you shall learn in the coming lines.

 • UVA + UVB instant protection